JohnCoene/fbadsinsightsr/README.md

 ## Chip in ##

 * We're looking someone well-versed in both R and JSON, the data could definitely be parsed in a better way!
-* Feedback and contributions most welcome.
+* Feedback and contributions most welcome.\

+## Chat Room ##

+* A HipChat room is also available; ideal to keep up with developments, issues and&mdash;most importantly&mdash;other contributors.

 ## Contributors ##